7 Best Mizuno Running Shoes in 2025

-Mizuno has always been known for its durable, long-distance running shoes.
-But because we know that different runners need different shoes, we’ve selected some of the best choices from different categories and we based our decision on our scrutinization.
-We got each shoe in our feet and wore the hell out of them to the fullest extent.
+Mizuno has always been known for their durable, long-distance running shoes.
+But because we know that different runners need different shoes, we’ve selected some of the best choices from different categories and we based our decisions on our test runs and lab tests.

 Whether it’s for flat feet, premium cushioning, or just the best Mizuno shoe overall, we’ve got our top picks ready for you.

-• For each shoe, we run at least 30-50 miles in varying conditions.
-We take them to roads and trails and we assess how their comfort, durability, fit, and overall performance play a part during our runs.
+- Our runs with each pair are done in varying conditions.
+We take them to roads and trails, and we assess their comfort, durability, fit, and overall performance.

 Best Mizuno running shoes overall